Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 4. Concreit

 That kind of liquidity is nearly unheard of among other real estate crowdfunding platforms.
-There’s no early withdrawal penalty on your principal, although if you pull money out within the first year, they ding your dividend payout by 20%.
+While there’s no early withdrawal penalty on your principal, if you pull money out within the first year, they ding your dividend payout by 20%.

-Concreit pays a fixed 5.5% annual dividend yield.
-But they pay dividends every single week, making it another strong investment for compound interest.
-So, even if you withdraw your money in the first year and take the 20% dividend penalty, that still leaves you with a dividend yield of 4.4%.
+Concreit pays a fixed 6.5% annual dividend yield.
+But they pay those dividends every single week, making it another strong investment for compound interest.
+So, even if you withdraw your money in the first year and take the 20% dividend penalty, that still leaves you with a dividend yield of 5.2%.

 It’s a beginner-friendly crowdfunding platform, and you can start investing with as little as $1.